dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 static async paymentWorkflow(ctxt: WorkflowContext): Promise<void> {
 ```

-### Update the shop's inventory
+### Reserving inventory
-The workflow first subtract an item from the inventory using the `subtractInventory` transaction.
+The workflow first reserves an item from inventory using the `subtractInventory` transaction.
-If this step fails, the workflow immediately signals the handler using [setEvent](../tutorials/workflow-communication-tutorial#setevent) and returns.
+If this fails (likely because the item is out of stock), the workflow signals the handlers using [setEvent](../tutorials/workflow-communication-tutorial#setevent) to tell it checkout cannot proceed.

 ```javascript
 // Attempt to update the inventory.
 Signal the handler if it fails. try {